 Paid or unpaid, caregivers are never supposed to get sick, right?
-But sometimes we do.
+But sometimes they do.

 Sue Robins owns a health-care communications company and is the mother of a young man with Down syndrome.
 Robins used to blog about caring for her son and his encounters with the health-care system.
 But that all changed the day she received a diagnosis of breast cancer.